 - Abstract is made in English only and should contain 150 – 250 words.

-1. Two issues of the Journal are published in a year, one – in May and the other – in December;
+- Two issues of the Journal are published in a year, one – in June and another – in December;